SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 ---

-## Examples of Building Large "Astro" Package
+## Examples of Building a Large "Astro" Package

 ### `HEASoft`